 Like most things in nutrition, making a single recommendation is unrealistic.
 The nuances of the postpartum period change from one person to another and can even change for one individual throughout their journey.

-That being said, one thing remains the same for everyone: The immediate postpartum period is a time of heightened metabolic demand as your body works to rebuild, heal and, in some cases, breastfeed.
+That being said, one thing remains the same for everyone: The immediate postpartum period is a time of heightened metabolic demand as your body works to rebuild, heal, and, in some cases, breastfeed.

 A caloric intake of fewer than 1500-1800 calories may impact your milk supply.
 As the days pass and changes are made in your overall nutritional status, you need to consider your weight, milk supply, and infant growth as you adjust calories.

-These are the three macronutrients, and the answer to “what should my macros be while breastfeeding?” will be tailored to each individual.
+These are the three macronutrients, and the answer to “What should my macros be while breastfeeding?” will be tailored to each individual.
 In fact, it is even more individualized than calorie needs as now; individual preference comes into play.

 Protein Needs While Breastfeeding